bavila19/capstone_project/README.md

 #Title: Rooted Eart

 This home page includes a to-do list that lets users choose when to water existing plants.
 Once you have selected a plant and a watering date,  it will appear right under the watering list.
-When the user has completed watering a plant they can press the complete button and the task disappears from the page.
+When the user has completed watering a plant they can press the complete button and the task disappears from the page.Vist my website at https://rootedearth.herokuapp.com

 Home Page:
 The home page has a watering to-do list where you can choose when plants from the “My Plant” page need to be watered.
 The name of the selected plant is linked to the detail page, so when a user clicks on the name it will send them to that specific plant with all the information.